-Where none of the qualified owners is resident in the United Kingdom, a representative person must be appointed who may be either an individual resident in the United Kingdom or a company incorporated in an EEA country with a place of business in the United Kingdom.40
+Where none of the qualified owners is resident in the United Kingdom, a representative person must be appointed who may be either an individual resident in the United Kingdom or a company incorporated in an EEA country with a place of business in the United Kingdom.

-The United Kingdom is officially the highest-performing flag under the Paris MOU Port State Control regime.41 The UK Registry also offers a potentially advantageous tonnage tax regime under the UK Tonnage Tax Incentive, which offers an alternative method of calculating corporation tax profits in accordance with the net tonnage of the ship operated.
+The UK Registry offers a potentially advantageous tonnage tax regime under the UK Tonnage Tax Incentive, which offers an alternative method of calculating corporation tax profits in accordance with the net tonnage of the ship operated.
 The tonnage tax profit replaces both the tax-adjusted commercial profit or loss on a shipping trade and the chargeable gains or losses made on tonnage tax assets.
-The Incentive is available to companies operating qualifying ships that are 'strategically and commercially managed in the UK'.42
+The Incentive is available to companies operating qualifying ships that are 'strategically and commercially managed in the UK'.
+42 Reforms to the UK Tonnage Tax regime came into force in April 2022.
+These reforms remove requirements for ships to fly the flag of any European country, and instead encourage the use of the UK flag.